General

 Q: Do you carry products that don’t require smoking?

-A: Yes, we have a full selections of edibles, tinctures, and lotions
+A: Yes, we have a full selections of edibles, tinctures, lotions, and delicious beverages.

 Q: What’s the difference between Indica, Sativa, and Hybrid marijuana strains?